toyosichristie/LITA-CAPSTONE-SALESDATA/README.md

     3. Visualisation

 - SQL- Structured Querying Language for Querying of Data.
-- Power Bi for Data Visualisation.
+- Power BI for Data Visualisation.
 - GitHub for Portfolio Building.

 ### Data Cleaning and Preparation